 I check mine every month, which probably isn’t often enough if you do a lot of miles.
 A quick flick through your user manual should tell you what your tyre pressure should be, then it’s literally a 2 minute job when you’re at the petrol station to pump them up.
 Don’t over inflate them or they’ll be liable to burst.
 Under inflated tyres will cause your tyre to wear out faster and you’ll use more fuel per journey too, so it’s worth spending a couple of minutes on this job.
 Many petrol stations have free to use air stations now too.

-Top up your screen wash.
+Top up your screen wash

 I did this in my son’s school car park once, and one of the mums stopped me to ask me what I was doing.
 I explained, and she looked amazed that this was an actual thing.
 She said she had no idea how to top hers up and she just used the car wash every other day to clean her windscreen.
 I KID YOU NOT!
 I spent 10 minutes showing her how to lift up the bonnet on her car, and where to put the screen wash in.
 This should be something you have to be able to do before you pass your test in my opinion!

-How To Deal With A Flat Battery.
+How To Deal With A Flat Battery

 In older cars, your car battery will run flat if you’ve left the car radio on, or forgotten to turn off the lights.
 This was one thing I did repeatedly when I was a new driver.
 I always carried jump leads with me for such occasions (This is only an option if you drive a car which uses unleaded though).

-Don’t forget the anti-freeze.
+Don’t forget the anti-freeze

 This is definitely one of the most important car maintenance tips… Make sure you remember to put some anti freeze (also known as coolant) into your car’s coolant tank when the weather turns cold.
 This will prevent your engine from freezing and cracking.
 Trust me when I say the £6 a year you spend on coolant is a bargain compared to the cost of replacing your entire engine or radiator!

 Know what to do should you get a flat tyre

 I hope these car maintenance tips have been useful.
 What tips would you share with a rookie car owner?